 Bee Gym: Chemical-Free Varroa Grooming Aid

-The Bee Gym is a patented device to assist and improve grooming behaviour in honeybees to help them to control varroa mite populations.
+The Bee Gym and Bee Gym Slim are patented devices to assist and improve grooming behaviour in honeybees to help them to control varroa mite populations.

 - What is Bee Gym

 - The Advantages of the Bee Gym

 - Tips for Use

 - Bee Gym is a device bees use to dislodge or injure varroa mites and other parasites

 - Bee Gym is chemical free and works throughout the year

 - Bee Gym is easy to install and can be used in any modern hive type with an open mesh floor

 - Bee Gym should be used within an Integrated Pest Management Strategy